IntelliJ Platform Plugin SDK Help

 final class SimpleDocumentationProvider extends AbstractDocumentationProvider { }

-Make sure the class is registered in the plugin.xml between the extensions tags, as shown below:
+Make sure the extension is registered in the plugin.xml as shown below:

 <extensions defaultExtensionNs="com.intellij"> <!-- Other extensions… --> <lang.documentationProvider language="Simple" implementationClass="org.intellij.sdk.language.SimpleDocumentationProvider"/> </extensions>